telerik/kendo-ui-core/docs/controls/editors/autocomplete/virtualization.md

 # Virtualization

-For more information on how to use virtualization in a Kendo UI AutoComplete widget, refer to the article on the [ComboBox virtualization]({% slug virtualization_kendoui_combobox_widget %}).
+For more information on how to use virtualization in the AutoComplete widget, refer to the article on the [ComboBox virtualization]({% slug virtualization_kendoui_combobox_widget %}).

 The approaches described in it are applicable for the AutoComplete.